fpsvogel/fpsvogel.com/src/_posts/2021-09-30-first-rails-app-plain-reading.md

 1. **Skeleton site.** Build a homepage and basic user management with register and login pages.
 The GoRails tutorial helped immensely here.
 2. **Dropbox connectivity.** This took longer than I thought it would, and involved monkey-patching the Dropbox API gem to incorporate (and tweak) [an open PR](https://github.com/Jesus/dropbox_api/pull/83).
 3. **Models design.** [This guide helped.](https://www.startuprocket.com/articles/how-to-design-and-prep-a-ruby-on-rails-model-architecture) After that was done, finishing up the Settings page was straightforward.
-4. **CSV reading list parser.** The main backend component.
+4. **CSV reading list parser.** The main back-end component.
 I made use of [a gem](https://rubygems.org/gems/reading-csv) that I previously created for a related project, but I added a lot of new features and heavily refactored it along the way, so this stage actually took the longest.
 5. **My List page.** Finally, the point of the whole thing!
 This is where items parsed from the CSV are displayed in a pretty way so that you can show your reading list to other people.
 I adapted the view from [my reading page](/reading/) on my blog.
 I will improve on that soon, but in the meantime it's pretty neat that I can copy over essentially the same ERB file and Stimulus controller from my blog, thanks to my blog being made with Bridgetown. ([Here's more on how I built that.](/posts/2021/build-a-blog-with-bridgetown#2-ruby-component-and-plugin))

 ## 4. Deploy it